microsoft/TypeAgent/ts/packages/cache/README.md

 - Add the new explainer in the `explainerFactories.ts` by adding a new entry in the `explainerFactories array`, with the key as the name of the explainer and the value the function to create the explainer from `explanationV5.ts`
 - After that `@config explainer v5` in the CLI or shell will switch to start using that explainer.

-Note that explainer has their own cache and not reused across different explainers.
+Note that each explainer has their own cache and not reused across different explainers.

 ## Trademarks